Naturally Daily

 Wasp Sting Blend:

-• Take two drops of lavender oil, one drop of each of chamomile oil, peppermint oil, and vetiver essential oil.
+• Take two drops of lavender oil, one drop of each chamomile oil, peppermint oil, and vetiver essential oil.
 Mix them well.

 • Apply the oil mix to the wasp sting area using a cotton swab.